Julianna Margulies: 1994–2000: ER

 Margulies made her feature film debut in Steven Seagal's action film Out for Justice (1991), playing a prostitute.
 In 1994, Margulies was cast in the pilot episode of the NBC medical drama ER as Carol Hathaway, an emergency care nurse who attempts suicide.
 Her character was originally intended to die; however, test audiences overwhelmingly wanted her to survive, so the producers changed the plot.

 At the time she was offered ER, Margulies had also been offered an extended role on NBC's Homicide: Life on the Street, after a two-episode appearance earlier in the year.
-Then-unknown actor George Clooney, who had filmed the pilot episode with Margulies, called her to let her know that he had overheard producers saying that her character might become a series regular.
+George Clooney, who had filmed the pilot episode with Margulies, called her to let her know that he had overheard producers saying that her character might become a series regular.
 He encouraged her to consider waiting for ER producers to call her and not take another job.
 Clooney was right, and Margulies accepted the role on ER in 1994.

 She remained on the show as a series regular for six seasons until 2000 and returned to the show for one episode during its final season in 2009.
 She won a Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 1994, and was nominated for an Emmy Award every year during her tenure on ER.
 She was the only series regular cast member to win a Primetime Emmy Award.
 She was also nominated four times for a Golden Globe Award during the show's tenure.

 Originally, Margulies had signed a five-year contract to work on ER.
 She extended the contract for a sixth year, but made the "very difficult, painful decision" to opt out of another renewal.
 In 2021, she explained in her memoir, Sunshine Girl, that she had been feeling homesick for New York after spending six years filming the show in Los Angeles.
 She wanted to return to theatre and take on a leading role in The Mists of Avalon, a miniseries based on the 1983 fantasy novel of the same name, which she had loved as a child.

 In 2021, Margulies said during an interview with Michael Imperioli and Steve Schirripa, "I thought, didn't I work six years on a show I loved — I loved being on ER, I was so grateful, and it was a great experience — but didn't I work this hard to be able to do theatre for $235 a week without worrying about my rent?"
 She explained that, before NBC offered her $27 million to sign on for another two years, she had already helped plan out the conclusion of her character's story arc on the show and mapped out a year's worth of work for herself.